• About Us

 We’re looking forward to sharing more impressions of Myanmar – its diverse people, food and culture – through our writing and our photography.

-4 Comments to: “Myanmar, Where Hope Dies Last?”
+4 thoughts on “Myanmar, Where Hope Dies Last?”

 To compensate the EPC rations electricity by suburbs in towns that have power.
 The electricity is also rationed out according to priority.
 Army bases have priority, essential services, etc. The general populace come last.